Nestle staff to get full salary for three months as COVID-19 halts work

-(Reuters) - Nestle (NESN.S), the world’s biggest food company, said it would pay full salaries to employees affected by work stoppages for a minimum of three months, to protect them from the fallout of the coronavirus pandemic.
+March 26 (Reuters) - Nestle, the world’s biggest food company, said it would pay full salaries to employees affected by work stoppages for a minimum of three months, to protect them from the fallout of the coronavirus pandemic.

-The Swiss company also said it would temporarily raise wages by $3 per hour for on-duty factory and distribution center workers in Canada, retroactive to March 16, 2020.
+The Swiss company also said it would temporarily raise wages by $3 per hour for on-duty factory and distribution centre workers in Canada, retroactive to March 16, 2020.

 Additionally, it would pay bonuses to salaried employees of its Canadian factories who cannot work from home, and salaries for up to eight weeks to those in retail operations, which have been temporarily closed, Nestle Canada said in a statement.